prometheus/cloudwatch_exporter/README.md

 At first this feature would be opt-in to allow you to decide when and how to test it On later versions we would swap the default so everyone can enjoy the benefits.

-Cloudwatch exporter also expose a new self metric called `cloudwatch_metrics_requsted_total` that allows you to track number of requested metrics in addition to the number of API requests.
+Cloudwatch exporter also expose a new self metric called `cloudwatch_metrics_requested_total` that allows you to track number of requested metrics in addition to the number of API requests.

 ## Docker Images